elias-hastad/MPA-C/README.md

 ## Marvin the Paranoid Android (Core)

 <b>MPA-C is a lightweight framework for prototyping single page web applications with the use of vanilla PHP, Javascript, and CSS.
-The inspiration for the name comes from Hitchhiker's Guide to the Galaxy, specifically a character that embodies my frustration with generalised frameworks.</b>
+The inspiration for the name comes from Hitchhiker's Guide to the Galaxy, specifically a character that embodies my frustration for generalised frameworks.</b>
 <br>
 <br>
 MPA-C aims to provide a lighter and more succinct method for rapid development of single page web applications with minimal content that provide a specific task; it is similar to how a microservice may operate independently.